Taking and Closing Deposits for Future Orders using Accounts

 10. Tap Apply Payment.

 11. Tap the desired payment method.
-This time if you are using an integrated payment processor, tap Credit Card
+If you are using an integrated payment processor, tap Credit Card and select Sign on Slip or Sign on Screen if prompted.

 13. Tap Pay in Full.
 (You’ll notice the Pay in Full amount is the bill total less the deposit.)